146 Performing Arts Center

 General Education Intensive Requirements

-Students may use intensive courses to satisfy both General Education Program (GEP) and major requirements.
+Students may use intensive courses to satisfy both General Education Program and major requirements.
 Intensive courses will usually be in the student’s major or minor program.
-The following are offered as GEP intensive courses in the Music Department:
+The Department of Music offers the following intensive courses in the General Education Program:

 Math/Critical Analysis (◆)